SWesterburger/Homework-1/README.md

 * **How is the company funded?
 How much funding have they received?**

-    The fact that Adyen's two co-founders Pieter van der Does and Arnout Schuijff sold their previous company Bibit to Royal Bank of Schotland for €100MM, for a long time ensured sufficient funding for newely founded Adyen.
+    The fact that Adyen's two co-founders Pieter van der Does and Arnout Schuijff sold their previous company Bibit to Royal Bank of Scotland for €100 miilion, for a long time ensured sufficient funding for newely founded Adyen.
 It was only in September of 2011 (five years after they founded the company!) when they raised their first additional capital of €16MM.
 In subsequent years they closed several other funding rounds.
 In 2015 they closed their last funding round with Iconiq Capital and were valued at $2.3BN.
-In total they raised $282MM before going public in 2018.[<sup>4</sup>](https://www.crunchbase.com/search/funding_rounds/field/organizations/funding_total/adyen)
+In total they raised $282 million before going public in 2018.[<sup>4</sup>](https://www.crunchbase.com/search/funding_rounds/field/organizations/funding_total/adyen)

 ## **Business Activities:**